vim-is-life/go-todo/README.md

 because I'm not that familiar with CSS and my focus is just a UI that's _good enough_.)

+## Roadmap/todos/ideas
+- [x] make sure app works by checking it with NerdCademy's template
+- [ ] design web app layout on paper
+- [ ] implement design with bootstrap
+- [ ] make sure app looks good on desktop
+- [ ] make sure app looks good on mobile
+- [ ] consider dockerizing backend part of app
+- [ ] consider trying to add new api route to allow for mobile or cli apps that connect to backend
+- [ ] see how app plays under a proxy like nginx

 ## Deployment
 ### Simple
 This method assumes you already have a compiled binary file on your